 - Additional information

 Broad-Snouted Caiman Skull replica measures 9.7 inches.
 Broad-Snouted Caiman Skull replica is museum quality polyurethane cast.
+2-part skull (separate cranium and jaw).
 Made in USA.
-Caiman latirostris is the scientific name.
 Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.

 In the wild, adults normally grow to 6.6 to 8.2 ft. in length, but a few old males have been recorded to reach up to 11 ft.
 Most tend to be of a light olive green color.
 A few individuals have spots on their faces.

-The most notable physical characteristic is the broad snout.
+The most notable physical characteristic of the Broad-Snouted Caiman or Caiman latirostris is the broad snout.
 The snout is well adapted to rip through the dense vegetation of the marshes.
 Due to this, they swallow some of the dense vegetation while foraging for food.

 Shop More Museum Quality Caiman Skulls in Caiman Skull Store